Art-Sells/HPM/HPMCodeBase/MASS/MASSCodeBase/CBBTC-USDC/readme.md

    - Simulating the swap using the QuoterV2 contract.
    - Validating the output is non-zero (indicating the route is viable).

-If a valid simulation result is returned, the tick is considered fee-free.
+If a valid simulation result is returned, the tick is considered executionable.

 ---